Joan Bernard, Howland, Ohio – Obituary

-HOWLAND, Ohio (MyValleyTributes) – Joan Bernard, 79, passed away Friday, July 19, 2019, at her son’s residence surrounded by her family after a courage’s battle with congestive heart failure.
+HOWLAND, Ohio (MyValleyTributes) – Joan Bernard, 79, passed away Friday, July 19, 2019, at her son’s residence surrounded by her family after a courageous battle with congestive heart failure.

 She was born December 19, 1939, in Grinstone, Pennsylvania, the daughter of the late Joseph and Veronica “Verna” Spirko.